 She was trying very hard to appear angelic, virginal, and whatever pious thing she could think of.

-Dada spent the next 45 minutes honing her Spanish.
+The big lunch crowd proceeded down the line and took seats at folding chairs pushed up to long, white tables.
+Dada dished out beans and honed her Spanish.
 Not a problem.
 Language she could do.
 That’s what made her such a good undercover operator.
 Now if she could just get this nun thing down.

 That warmed her heart.
 It was good that Momma’s donation had served to help.
 But it was truly the nuns who made it all possible.
-This soup kitchen was open seven days a week.
-It was free, but donation boxes dotted the room.
-People who could afford to eat elsewhere sometimes ate here and gave generously.
-Essentially paying for their meal and four others.
+This soup kitchen was open seven days a week, two times a day.

 Yum.
 No lie.
 He was stupendous.
 And familiar.
 She knew him?
 How did she know him?

 Her heart ratcheted up its pace.
 Each beat, like a cart ascending on a roller coaster, clicked higher and higher into her throat as this man, this shaggy mountain man, made his way toward her.

 How did she know him?
 Would he recognize her?